stgloorious/simple-battery-log/README.md

 ## Setup
 I have not tested this on any other machine than my Thinkpad laptop.
 They may very well be differences in how the battery information is stored on your machine, so you will have to adjust for that.
+Make sure `/sys/class/power_supply/BAT0` exists and `energy_now` and  `status` are in the same format as the example below.

 - Clone the repository: `git clone https://github.com/stgloorious/simple-battery-log && cd simple-battery-log`
 - Create a cronjob so `log-battery.sh` is executed each minute: `crontab -e`, then enter `* * * * * sh /path/to/log-battery.sh`
 - This will write to `$HOME/BAT0.log` each minute.
 Check if this is the case, make sure you can execute the script manually if not.
 - After sufficient time, you can move `BAT0.log` to the same directory as `plot.py`.
 Execute the script `./plot.py` and find a plot for every discharge phase recorded in png format in the same directory.

+## Dependencies
+You will need:

+- Python 3
+- Basic linux utilities (bash, date, echo etc.)

 ## Remarks
 On my system, the output file `BAT0.log` looks like this: